-The sector and sustainable development 222
+The sector and sustainable development

-223 The banking sector plays a crucial role in supporting the economy's overall health by facilitating 224 transactions and providing financial services.
-Banking organizations equip individuals, households, 225 and organizations with the financial resources to withstand economic shocks and invest in the future.
-By extending an estimated USD 225 trillion in credit annually to the real economy worldwide [16], 226 227 banking organizations enable all sectors of the economy to operate, which in turn may have positive 228 and negative impacts on the economy, environment, and people, including on their human rights.
+The banking sector plays a crucial role in supporting the economy's overall health by facilitating transactions and providing financial services.
+Banking organizations equip individuals, households, and organizations with the financial resources to withstand economic shocks and invest in the future.

+226 By extending an estimated USD 225 trillion in credit annually to the real economy worldwide [16], and negative impacts on the economy, environment, and people, including on their human rights.